-It is important to weigh the accuracy with computation and setup times of the different models, as shown in Table II.
-The first column gives the time for each model to compute a force and torque value at each of the 82 relative positions.
-While this computation takes Maxwell about 1 hour and 14 minutes at fairly moderate accuracy settings, the MSM with three spheres completes the task in a fraction of a second.
-Meanwhile, it takes the surface populate model (with 135 spheres in the system) about 16 seconds.
+While this computation takes Maxwell3D about 1 h and 14 min at fairly moderate accuracy settings, the MSM with three spheres completes the task in a fraction of a second.
+Meanwhile, it takes the surface populated model (with 135 spheres in the system) about 16 s.
 The next column shows the numerical calculation time necessary for the setup of the two MSM models.
-For the volume populated (3-sphere) MSM, this requires the complete set of data calculated earlier by Maxwell, while the surface populated MSM only requires a single numerical computation of the capacitance of the body.
-The 'Fit' column represents the nonlinear numerical fit for the 3-sphere VMSM, and determination of the sphere positions as well as a fit to match R to capacitance for the surface populated model.
+For the volume populated (three spheres) MSM, this requires the complete set of data calculated earlier by Maxwell3D, while the surface populated MSM only requires a single numerical computation of the capacitance of the body.
+The fit column represents the nonlinear numerical fit for the three-sphere VMSM, and determination of the sphere positions as well as a fit to match R to capacitance for the surface populated model.
 As is clear, computation happens about an order of magnitude quicker for the VMSM, but setup is two orders of magnitude quicker for the new model.
 Depending on the requirements on accuracy and computation time, both models are viable candidates for use in the calculation of spacecraft electrostatic interactions.
-Both exceed Maxwell 3D or other finite element analysis software in the ability to predict forces and torques in real time.
+Both exceed Maxwell3D or other FEA software in the ability to predict forces and torques in real time.

-TABLE II Setup and computation time for calculation of force and torques between sphere and cylinder at 82 relative locations
+TABLE II Setup and Computation Time for Calculation of Force and Torques Between Sphere and Cylinder at 82 Relative Locations

 [Time in sec] Comp.
 Setup

-Maxwell 4434 Num.
+Maxwell3D 4434 Num.
 Fit Total

+3-sph VMSM 0.11 4434 + 9.1 = 4443.1

-3-sph VMSM Surface MSM 0.11 15.6 4434 54.1 + + 9.1 4.1 = 4443.1 58.2
+Surface MSM 15.6 54.1 + 4.1 = 58.2

-VII.
+VIII.
 CONCLUSION

-In an attempt to increase the accuracy of the Multi Sphere Model (MSM) while avoiding the complicated nonlinear parameter fit, a new surface sphere population method is created.
+In an attempt to increase the accuracy of the MSM while avoiding the complicated nonlinear parameter fit, a new surface sphere population method is created.
 Spheres are uniformly placed on the surface of a modeled spacecraft shape, while the common sphere radius is chosen to match the numerically determined capacitance of the conducting object.
 This greatly reduces the setup time for the MSM (by two orders of magnitude), while the computation time is slightly increased due to the larger number of spheres (one order of magnitude).
-The result is a model that captures small separation distance induced charge effects very successfully, nearing the accuracy in electrostatic force and torque calculation of full Finite Element Analysis (FEA) software.
-Initial verification is performed using a simple system with two spheres, for which numerical and analytical solutions are available as truth models.
+The result is a model that captures small separation distance-induced charge effects very successfully, nearing the accuracy in electrostatic force and torque calculation of a full FEA solution.
+Initial verification is performed using a simple system with two spheres, for which numerical and approximate analytical solutions are available as truth models.
 The surface populated MSM converges to a full FEA solution for increasing numbers of spheres, even as separation distances become especially small.
-Next, forces and torques on a cylinder are examined, showing that the increase in spheres from the three sphere MSM to a 105 sphere surface MSM results in a vast improvement in accuracy up to about 10 craft radii separation distance, outside of which both models perform equally well.
+Next, forces and torques on a cylinder are examined, showing that the increase in spheres from the three-sphere MSM to a 105-sphere surface MSM results in a vast improvement in accuracy up to about 10 craft radii separation distance, outside of which both models perform equally well.